-Reach and Journeys Service Nortl n Warwickshire & South Warwickshire Ref Standard Met?
+Reach and Journeys Service North Warwickshire & South Warwickshire Ref Standard Met?
 Comments Met?
 Comments GR-701 Data Collection Regular collection and monitoring of data should be in place, including: a.
 Referrals to the service, including source and appropriateness of referrals b.
 Number of children and young people cared for by the service and therapeutic interventions undertaken c.
 Time from referral to initial appointment and allocation of a case manager d.
 Length of each episode of care provided by the service e.
 Number of crisis responses, in and out of hours, and response times f.
 Outcome of assessments and therapeutic interventions, including self-reported outcomes g.
 'Did Not Attend' rates or other measures of non-engagement with the service h.
 Number of referrals to Tier 4 CAMHS and young people with inappropriate delays for a Tier 4 bed i.
 Number of discharges from the service and type of care after discharge j.
 Other commissioned activity undertaken by the service k.
 Relevant NICE Quality Standards l.
 Key performance indicators: i.
-Response to 'crisis' referrals: • From Emergency Departments and Paediatric Assessment Units within 30 minutes in urban areas of request (60 minutes in rural areas) • Within four hours for all other requests ii.
+Response to 'crisis' referrals: e.
+From Emergency Departments and Paediatric Assessment Units within 30 minutes in urban areas of requests (60 minutes in rural areas) e.
+Within four hours for all other requests ii.
 Screening of referrals and contact if considered at high risk within one working day iii.
 Preliminary decisions of appropriateness and response to all referrals within five working days iv.
-Initial appointment within a maximum of: • Five working days of referral and sooner if indicated (urgent referrals) • Four weeks of referral (routine referrals) v.
-Start of detailed assessment and / or therapeutic interventions N N Data on 'a', 'b', 'c', d, f, 'g' and 'i' were collected.
+Initial appointm N Data on 'a', 'b', 'c', d, f, 'g' and 'i' were collected.
 Data on key performance indicators ('l') were not yet collected.
 Activity levels were not clear in the data reports.
-Net?
-The Trust self-assessment was that all data required by the QS were collected.
+N The Trust self-assessment was that all data required by the QS were collected.
 See main report in relation to data collection.

-Reach and Journeys Service North Narwickshire & South Warwickshire Ref Standard Standard Met?
+Ref Reach and Journeys Service North Warwickshire & South Warwickshire Ref Standard Met?
 Comments Met?
 Comments GR-702 Audit The services should have a rolling programme of audit of compliance with: a.
 Appropriateness of referrals b.
 Evidence-based clinical guidelines (QS GR-500s) c.
 Standards of record keeping including recording for each young person: i.
 Care Plan and review date ii.
 Agreed goals and whether these are achieved iii.
 Problem formulation or diagnosis d.
 Timescales for key milestones on the care pathway N Formal audit was not yet in place.
-The services were aware of the need to develop this aspect of their work.
-N The assurance dashboard was red for the return of baseline assessments in relation to NICE guidance.
+The services were aware of the need to develop this aspect of their work. Ν The assurance dashboard was red for the return of baseline assessments in relation to NICE guidance.
 GR-703 Key Performance Indicators Key performance indicators (QS GR-701) should be reviewed regularly with Trust (or equivalent) management and with commissioners.
 Y Y GR-798 Multi-disciplinary Review and Learning The service should have multi-disciplinary arrangements for a.
 Review of and implementing learning from positive feedback, complaints, outcomes, incidents, 'near misses' and children, young people and families who 'do not attend' b.
 Review of and implementing learning from published scientific research and guidance c.
 Ongoing review and improvement of service quality, safety and efficiency Y N Arrangements for multi-disciplinary review and learning were not yet in place.
 Arrangements for monitoring of complaints and user feedback were in place.